gbgabiola/progress/15-authentication--security/README.md

     - use the schema then add `encrypt` as a plugin to pass the secret as javaScript object: `userSchema.plugin(encypt, { secret: secret });`
     - make sure to add it to the schema before the `mongoose.model`
     - Using **Encrypt Only Certain Fields**: `userSchema.plugin(encypt, { secret: secret, encryptedFields: ['password'] });`
+- **Environment Variables** to keep secrets safe
+  - a simple file to keep sensitive variables such as encryption keys and API keys
+  - `doenv` package loads environment variables from `.env` file into `process.env`.
+  - require and config the package as early as possible `require('dotenv').config()`
+  - create a `.env` file in the root directory then add environment variables in the form of `NAME=VALUE`.
+E.g. `DB_HOST=localhost`
+  - add the `node_modules` and `.env` file into `.gitignore` file
+  - For deployment: you can add the environment variables as Config Variables into the their platform

 ## Resources